 The Universities of Wisconsin Symposium for Undergraduate Research, Scholarly, and Creative Activity will be held in Madison, Wisconsin on Saturday, May 3, 2025.

 The Symposium highlights the diversity, breadth of expertise, and the life-changing and career-launching power of undergraduate research ongoing across the UWs, and it showcases the creativity, scholarship, and innovation that are at the core of the Universities of Wisconsin.
-More information on the event will be available soon.
+To view the program/schedule for the symposium, click here.
 Please join us to celebrate and be inspired by the extraordinary work by UWs students and their faculty mentors!
-A tentative schedule for the symposium can be downloaded here.

 Keynote Seminar Presented by Robert G. Hancock